 Plus, for all skin types, exfoliation simply gives the face an instant glow, both by clearing away the dead skin cells that cause dullness and by allowing your other anti-aging products to penetrate the skin more effectively.

 The answer to our million-dollar question is pretty universal across the board: You should exfoliate your face about two to three times a week.
 (An acid serum two to three nights a week, plus a weekly mask or peel is a great routine to shoot for.)
 You may have heard only once a week, but dermatologists say that for most skin types, that's not enough.
-According to Dove dermatologist Mona Gohara, MD, "We lose 50 million skin cells a day, and if they remain on the skin, it can look dull and dry."
-Encouraging that extra layer of skin cells to go on their merry way two to three times a week is the secret to glowing, smooth.
+Encouraging that extra, dull layer of skin cells to go on their merry way two to three times a week may be the secret to smooth, glowing skin.

 When you go to pick out an exfoliator, it's important to look for expert-approved ingredients.
-For chemical exfoliators, keep an eye out for glycolic, lactic, and salicylic acids, as well as lesser-known acids like malic and mandelic, which increase cell turnover like crazy.
-Plant enzymes like papaya, pineapple, and pomegranate are also great natural exfoliators for sensitive skin types.
+For chemical exfoliators, keep an eye out for glycolic, lactic, and salicylic acids, as well as lesser-known acids like malic, lactobionic, and mandelic, which increase cell turnover.
+Plant enzymes like papaya, pineapple, and pomegranate are also potential natural exfoliators for sensitive skin types.